lightbend/lightbend-orchestration-docs/src/main/paradox/kubernetes-deployment.md

 ### Partial Deployments & Upgrades

 `rp` allows you to generate a subset of resources when provided with the proper flags; `--generate-pod-controllers`, `--generate-services`, and `--generate-ingress`.
 When specified, only those resource types specified will be generated.
 You can mix and match these arguments, for instance, specifying `--generate-services` and `--generate-ingress` will generate `Ingress` and `Service` resources.
-When no generation flags are present (default), all resource types are generated.
+To generate all resource types, use `--generate-all`.

 By combing this with `--deployment-type`, you can easily use these features to perform canary deployments, blue-green deployments, and rolling upgrades.